A saved draft was found on this device.

 Where this tool fits in the content workflow

 A content architecture — built with the Hub-and-Spoke Content Planner — tells you what to publish.
 A writing brief tells the writer exactly what each piece must contain and why.
-This tool turns a single piece from your architecture into a complete brief with an article outline, evidence slots, entity rules, and schema requirements.
+This tool turns a single piece from your architecture into a complete brief with an article outline, a drafted Answer Capsule, evidence slots with substantiation records, entity rules, an internal linking plan, and schema requirements.

-The brief is grounded in the Three Streams Methodology: entity-first writing, the answer-first architecture, and the self-contained section pattern AI systems use when extracting passages.
+The brief is grounded in the Three Streams Methodology: entity-first writing, the answer-first architecture, the self-contained section pattern AI systems use when extracting passages, and the substantiation discipline that keeps every published claim defensible.

 1. Hub-and-Spoke Planner (content architecture) 2.
 Content Brief Builder 3.
 Writer drafts 4.
 QA Scorecard

 Educational Use Only.
 This tool helps structure a writing brief using frameworks from the Three Streams GEO Methodology.
-It does not guarantee AI citation, publication quality, or regulatory compliance.
+It does not guarantee AI citation, publication quality, or regulatory compliance, and it is not legal advice.
 Evidence claims (statistics, expert quotes, outbound sources) must be verified, sourced, and — where relevant — reviewed by legal or compliance staff before publication.
-Following the methodology's principle (Section 2.4), this tool does not prescribe arbitrary word counts for content types — length is determined by topic complexity and the completeness required to answer the question fully.
+Following the methodology's principle (Guiding Principles §2.4, Knowledge Creation Over Content Marketing), this tool does not prescribe arbitrary word counts for content types — length is determined by topic complexity and the completeness required to answer the question fully.

 Piece identity